Quigley Catholic High School

 Quigley Catholic High School was located in Baden, Pennsylvania.
 It was the only Roman Catholic high school in Beaver County, Pennsylvania.
-The school opened in 1967 and was named for Monsignor Thomas J. Quigley.
-The school was closed after nearly 53 years on May 29, 2020, at the conclusion of the 2019–2020 school year.
+The school opened in 1967 and was named after Monsignor Thomas J. Quigley, and it closed at the end of the 2019-2020 school year.

 History

 School history

-In 1902 the Sisters of St. Joseph opened an academy for boys.
-At the suggestion of Bishop Hugh C. Boyle they opened the Mt.
-Gallitzin High School for Girls in September 1934.
+In 1902, the Sisters of St. Joseph opened an academy for boys, and opened the Mt.
+Gallitzin High School for Girls in September 1913 at the suggestion of Bishop Hugh C. Boyle.
 The first class graduated in 1938, the centennial year of Baden Township.
 The school offered both academic and commercial courses.
 Once Quigley Catholic opened its doors in 1967 the school was forced to consolidate.
 At the time of the consolidation in 1967, the student enrollment was 245.
 There was one other school that consolidated to Quigley Catholic, St. Veronica's.

 St. Veronica High School was opened in September 1924, under the supervision of Fr.
 John Martin, pastor, and the Sisters of St. Joseph who staffed the new parish high school.
 Seventeen students were in the first graduating class.
 Growth continued so quickly that within 15 years new space was desperately needed.
 Rev. James O’Connell and Rev. Paul Nee continued the education expansion at St. Veronica's.
 A building at 5th and Beaver Road was obtained through cooperation from the Ambridge School board in 1945.
 When a new school for elementary level students was built in 1959, the high school eventually moved back to its original home on Melrose Avenue.
 At the time of the consolidation in 1967 the enrollment of 243 included students from many other parishes besides St. Veronica.

 In the mid-1960s the Superintendent of Schools for the Diocese of Pittsburgh was Auxiliary Bishop, Most Reverend John B. McDowell.

 In 1966, under the supervision of Bishop McDowell, land was purchased from the Sisters of St. Joseph and ground was broken.
 Quigley Catholic High School first opened its doors to students in September 1967.
 The 440 students came to the new school while construction of the building was still being finished around them.
 The formal dedication and blessing of the building took place on April 28, 1968.
 The school opened under the leadership of Father Robert J. Reardon as Headmaster and with the guidance of Sister St. Bede Downey, CSJ, who continued to serve Quigley Catholic for many years until her death.
 Additional principals have been Rev. George Leech, John S. Hoehl, who was later convicted of sexual abuse, Sr. Anna Marie Gaglia, CSJ, Rev. Ronald R. Cellini, Rev. David C. Menegay, Dr. Madonna Helbling and Mrs. Rita McCormick.
 Growth and construction of one sort or another had been going on ever since.
 Quigley Catholic was the first and only regional Catholic high school in Beaver County.